mulangonando/Impact-of-KG-Context-on-ED/README.md

 3. Our results can be found uder the : "Datasets and Results"
 4. Feed the triples in the exact order in which they are retrieved from Wikidata (Will be cut off due to Sequence Length)

+The folder "Datasets and Results" in the folder "Wikidata"; contains results and predictions from our runs.